JustBarnt/NvaderVIM/README.md

-# A Neovim Plugin Template

 ![Lua](https://img.shields.io/badge/Made%20with%20Lua-blueviolet.svg?style=for-the-badge&logo=lua)
 # NvaderVIM
-This is my creation of an opinated Neovim Distribution.
+This is my creation of a Neovim Distribution.

 ### Why?
 Other Distros included multiple plugins I didn't use and I wanted to use this as a good experience to learn more about neovim itself.
+As well as this sounded fun to build.

 ## Pre-requisites
 1. Neovim >= 0.9.5
+  a.
+Althrough I recommend you build from nightly
 2. a `C` compliler for `nvim-treesitter`
     a. `make` optional, but there are plugins that use `make` such as `telescope-fzf` for fuzzy finding
 3. [Ripgrep](https://github.com/BurntSushi/ripgrep) is required for Telescope grep searching which this Distribution uses as a core feature